majkinetor/au-packages/README.md

 To use this system with your own AU packages do the following steps:

 * Fork this project and clone it locally.
-* Delete all existing packages.
+* Delete all existing packages:
 In the root of the repository run: `ls | ?
 PSISContainer | ?
 Name -notlike '_*' | rm -Recurse`.
 * Set your environment variables:
   * If you want to use AppVeyor edit the `appveyor.yml` environment section.
 The minimum for the system to work is to specify `$Env:api_key` in order to push updated packages to Chocolatey repository.